 - Scalloping – Check the teeth of the mini digger bucket to make sure they have not bent out of shape.
 A scalloped bucket may not need to be replaced right away, but it will not be able to dig nearly as well, and it will fail eventually.

 Got a mini excavator to sell?
-In minutes, you can create a classified ad and market it to thousands of users.
+In minutes, you can create an online listing for your mini excavator and advertise it to thousands of buyers.

 Start selling today